Financial Aid, Extended Learning

 Financial Aid, Continuing Studies

-The tuition and fees for University College is established each spring by the Board of Trustees.
+The tuition and fees for the Continuing Studies Division is established each spring by the Board of Trustees.

 The tuition charges for part-time adult students are significantly lower than full-time traditional students at Widener University.
 It is the responsibility of each adult student to work with the bursar’s office to pay their bills.

 The University is not required to refund tuition and fee payments to students who fail to officially cancel their registration, or withdraw in the required time period.

 The following types of financial aid resources may be available to you, depending on your circumstances: